Ptarmigan Peak (4,911 ft.)

 The main route follows Ptarmigan’s west ridge, gradually moving over onto the southewest face when the ridgeline begins to cliff out.
 Begin by following the tundra-lined crest of the ridge, which steepens steadily and becomes progressively rockier.
 There is enough traffic consolidated here to make a faint trail.

 About half way up the ridgeline, the faint trail runs into cliff banding and begins to disperse onto the southwest face.
 Move back and forth across the face as needed.
-There are many options here, and unless you sidehill around the entire mountain basically any of these chutes and gullies will take you to the summit.
-All of the routes up this part of the peak contain steep terrain and loose rock, but you should not feel like you’re “rock climbing.”
+There are many options here, and all of the chutes and gullies will eventually lead to the summit.
+All routes contain steep terrain and loose rock, but should not necessitate anything like true “rock climbing.”
 Don’t be afraid to backtrack and explore.
 Just be careful not to cross the west ridge and swing onto the northwest face of the peak, which is very cliffy.

 Before you know it, you’ll scramble up a pile of large broken rocks and find yourself at the top.
 Directly to the southeast you’ll see a steep crag of rock that might look taller, but this 4,880-foot point (often mislabeled as the true summit in online writeups) is actually 30 feet lower than the true (west) summit.